 KT-1 (Kaituozhe) Space Launch Vehicle

-China's Space Solid Fuel Rocket Carrier company (SSRC) is developing a small commercial satellite launch vehicle, called KT-1 (Kaituozhe-1), based on the solid rocket motors of the DF-31 ICBM.
+China's Space Solid Fuel Rocket Carrier company (SSRC) developed a small commercial satellite launch vehicle, called KT-1 (Kaituozhe-1).
 Capable of placing spacecraft up to 0.3 tons into LEO or 0.1 ton into 500 km polar orbit, the booster is a 20-meter tall four-stage design with two solid upper stages.
 The 2.0-meter diameter first stage features four nozzles.
 The total launch mass is 13.6 tons.
+Although the KT-1 was widely reported to be based on the solid rocket motors of the DF-31 ICBM, the second stage of the KT-1 clearly has a much smaller diameter than the DF-31 second stage [which is the same 2 meters as the first stage of both vehicles].
+But the 20 meter length is rather unwieldy [roughly twice the length of the DF-21 intermediate range missile],

 Yin Xingliang, Vice President of CAMEC (China Aerospace Machinery and Electronics Corporation) stated in early 2001 that CAMEC was developing the Kaituozhe-1 solid-propellant launch vehicle which could be launched from a mobile, truck-based platform, "anywhere in the country".
 Development of the launcher is "in progress" and the vehicle could be tested as early as 2002.